makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 It will list you all the backups present on your disk, and you will just have to choose the one you want to restore!

-These commands are just kinds of shortcut for `pg_dump`/`pg_restore` or `mysqldump`/`mysql` but much more handy to use.
-They use the correct binaries with the correct options for you.
+These commands are only kinds of shortcut for `pg_dump`/`pg_restore` or `mysqldump`/`mysql` but much more handy to use.
+They find the correct binaries and execute them with the correct options for you.

 ## Use case 2 - Anonymizing while getting back production data on your local environment

 *You need to get back data from your production environment, but you don't want to have sensitive data on your local environment.*

-Let's say you have launched a `console db-tools:backup` on your production envrionment, and you got back the file on your machine.
+Let's say you have launched a `console db-tools:backup` on your production environment, and you got back the file on your machine.

 You could run `console db-tools:restore` to populate your database with those production data.
 Doing so, you will end up with sensitive data on your machine: and you don't want that.
-First of all, because in most cases, in UE, with GDPR: that's illegal.
+First of all, because in most cases (for example in UE, with GDPR): that's illegal.
 Secondly because you just don't want to know personnal data from your (or your client's) customers.

 To avoid that, you need a proper **anonymization**.
 It could be tricky and time consumming to try to nicely anonymize data: the *DbToolsBundle* get rid of that for you.

-With just some attributes on your Doctrine Entities, you can configure a complete anonymization for your sensitive data.
+With just some PHP attributes on your Doctrine Entities, you can configure a complete anonymization for your sensitive data.

 ::: info
-Anonymization does not only work with Doctrine Entities. **You can use it with any database** and [configure it with YAML](../configuration#anonymization).
+Anonymization does not only work with Doctrine Entities.
+You can use it with *any* database and [configure it with YAML](../configuration#anonymization).
 All you need is a DBAL connection.
 :::